Introduction to Operations and Supply Chain Management:

 - Describe long-term strategies that will be used to guide shorter-term tactical plans for producing and selling the product.

-The next steps after the business plan are development of a long-term resource plan and a near-medium-term sales and planning the Operations and Supply Chain Management, based on the longer term views of the business plan.
+The next steps after the business plan are development of a long-term resource plan and a near-medium-term sales and planning the supply chain operations, based on the longer term views of the business plan.
 It’s time to start investing in capacity and then using that capacity to make money and provide the lenders and investors with the return on investment (ROI) they anticipated when they signed on as financial partners in the enterprise.

 Resource planning, sometimes called resource requirements planning, takes the longest view of the system’s capacity, typically going out 15 to 18 months but sometimes requiring much longer planning horizons for capital investments.
 Resource planning is defined as: